‘Major overhaul’ of education department expected after Trump win

 Source: iStock/Greggory DiSalvo

-As the reality of a second presidential term for Donald Trump became clear, DC policy circles began the work of decoding campaign trail rhetoric and Republican priorities to determine how his return to the White House could affect higher education.
+As the reality of a second presidential term for Donald Trump became clear, Washington DC policy circles began the work of decoding campaign trail rhetoric and Republican priorities to determine how his return to the White House could affect higher education.

-Speculation has run rampant in the months leading up to the election that Trump may seek to shut down the Department of Education, drawing from the conservative Project 2025 playbook developed at the Heritage Foundation, which the candidate sought to distance himself from despite clear ties to past staffers and connections to his running mate, JD Vance.
+Speculation has run rampant in the months leading up to the election that Trump might seek to shut down the Department of Education, drawing from the conservative Project 2025 playbook developed at the Heritage Foundation, from which the candidate sought to distance himself despite clear ties to past staffers and connections to his running mate, JD Vance.
 In addition to abolishing the department, the plan also called for more oversight for accreditors, killing student loan forgiveness efforts, privatising student loans and numerous other recommendations.

-But rhetoric and reality often diverge for the president-elect, leaving many experts speculating about his policy priorities and more questions than answers before he assumes office in 2025 after dealing Democratic vice president and electoral foe Kamala Harris a resounding defeat.
+But rhetoric and reality often diverge for the president-elect, leaving many experts speculating about his policy priorities and more questions than answers before he assumes office in 2025 after dealing Democratic vice-president and electoral foe Kamala Harris a resounding defeat.

 Anxiety looms large